ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 In the context of IPFS and libp2p, there are two implementations of [WebRTC](https://github.com/libp2p/specs/tree/master/webrtc):

 - **WebRTC:** for browser-to-browser communication
 - **WebRTC-Direct:** for browser-to-server communication without the need for trusted TLS certificates.

 The spec for [WebRTC for browser-to-browser communication in libp2p](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md) was ratified last year.
 We've written an [extensive guide](https://docs.libp2p.io/guides/getting-started/webrtc/) to help you get started and also ran a workshop at IPFS Camp.
 It's also used by [Universal Connectivity](https://github.com/libp2p/universal-connectivity) and [IPFS Share](https://share.ipfs.io) to demonstrate the possibilities of browser-to-browser communication.

+It's also worth noting that WebRTC is the only browser transport with a mechanism for NAT hole-punching, which is the process of establishing a direct connection between two peers through a network address translator (NAT).
+This is a crucial part of establishing a direct connection between two peers in a decentralized network like IPFS.

 ### WebRTC-Direct